Kwezza/iTidy/README.md

-# ITidy
+# iTidy

-ITidy is an Amiga CLI tool that tidies up icons, then centres and resizes windows to fit the icons.
+iTidy is an Amiga CLI tool that tidies up icons, then centres and resizes windows to fit the icons.

 ## Features